TIK4021 – Innovation and Global Challenges

 Course content

-Students are expected to submit a number of mandatory assignments throughout the course and also to participate in discussions, group work and oral presentations.
-The assignments aim to allow students to apply the ideas and materials presented in lectures and to receive feedback from lecturers.
-Such exercises serve as an additional layer of learning that prepares students for the final exam.
+Students are expected to submit mandatory assignments throughout the course and to actively participate in discussions, group work, and oral presentations.
+The assignments are designed to encourage the application of ideas from lectures, allowing students to receive continuous feedback on their submissions.
+These exercises help build a foundation for the final exam and further development of critical reflection.

 Learning outcome